DAC 6135: Design and development

 In 1954, the Romanian truck manufacturer SR, (Steagul Rosu named in honour of the Communist movement, introduced a 5000 kg truck made in their factory in Brașov.
 The model, inspired by Russian designs, was available in a range of sizes, with either diesel or petrol engines.
 The SR 113 Bucegi of 1962 was typical.
-Powered by a 140 bhp V8 diesel engine, the truck had a capacity of 5000 kg.
+Powered by a 140 bhp V8 gasoline engine, the truck had a capacity of 5000 kg.
 The truck was popular amongst users in Romania and was also exported by Kașinexport.

 As the following decade progressed, and particularly after the 1973 oil crisis, there was a desire for vehicles with greater fuel efficiency.
 In consequence, in 1975, Diesel Auto Camion (DAC) introduced the 6135.
 Derived from the Bucegi, the new model replaced the V8 with a lighter and more fuel-efficient 6-cylinder engine, and had slight alterations to the grille.
 The 6135 was a normal control truck with a ladder type frame manufactured in four wheelbases: 3620 mm, 4000 mm, 4400 mm and 4800 mm.
 These corresponded to three overall lengths: 5580 mm, 6915 mm, 7433 mm and 8207 mm.
 Overall width and height to the top of the cab were both 2350 mm.
 The 5488 cc 797-05 engine was a Saviem design and longitudinally mounted under the hood.
 Power output was 99 kW.
 Drive was to the rear wheels through a single plate clutch, five speed ZF manual transmission and two speed spiral bevel gears.
 The brakes were air-assisted.
 Maximum speed was 95 km/h.

 The steel cab accommodated three people.
 The basic model was termed the 6135R and had a load capacity of 6000 kg.
 The truck was also produced with a tipper as the 6135RK and as a tractor as the 6135RS.
 A four wheel drive version was also available named the 6135RA and 6135RAN.